 The team discusses what to expect during your recovery before you have surgery, so you can take time off from work and have help at home.
 They also continue to monitor your recovery during follow-up appointments and may recommend physical therapy to enhance your post-surgical healing.

-Call the Brain and Spine Center of South Florida to schedule an orthopedic surgery consultation or book an appointment online today.
+Call the Brain and Spine Center of South Florida to schedule a surgery consultation or an appointment today.